 \subsection{Frustum-Range Operators}

 Data augmentation enables the model to learn more robust representations.
-Commonly used techniques in LiDAR segmentation often operate on the global view, including rotation, flipping, scaling, jittering, \textit{etc}.
+Common augmentations in LiDAR segmentation typically operate from a global perspective, including rotation, flipping, scaling, jittering, \textit{etc}.
 In this work, we introduce two novel augmentations based on our proposed frustum-range view representation.

-\textbf{FrustumMix.} Different from the previous LaserMix~\cite{lasermix} and PolarMix~\cite{polarmix} augmentations which mix two LiDAR scenes in the point level, we propose a FrustumMix to mix two scenes based on frustum units.
-Points in the scan will be first grouped into different frustum regions along inclination and azimuth directions.
-We then randomly split frustum regions equally from two directions and switch the corresponding frustum regions from two scans.